Lombok School Project: Steps we’re taking to avoid being white saviors

 P.S.
 Check out My Meaningful Life Coaching Programme <HERE>

-Alisoun’s keynote talks, training, mentoring, and best-selling books Give-to-Profit: How to Grow Your Business by Supporting Charities and Social Causes and Heartatude: The 9 Principles of Heart-Centered Success have favorably changed the good fortune of thousands of people worldwide.
+Alisoun’s keynote talks, training, mentoring, and best-selling books and Heartatude: The 9 Principles of Heart-Centered Success have favorably changed the good fortune of thousands of people worldwide.
 She loves travelling, and living by the beach in Scotland.

 Alisoun is has written the following free resources: